Nechja/drinkbooksource/README.md

 # AFK Tavern Archives
 ### aka drink book source

 Welcome to the GitHub repository of the once-beloved AFK Tavern.
 This archive holds a curated collection of our old drink and food menus in JSON format.
-The repository serves as a source of truth for the tavern's offerings and is intended for use by fans, friends, and developers interested in historical data or building projects related to the AFK Tavern.
+The repository serves as a source of truth for the tavern's offerings and is intended for use by fans and friends interested in historical data or building projects related to the AFK Tavern.

 ## Usage